 3 Days at least is what I will recommend for a trip to Gurez.
 Any more than that will just give you time to explore the valley and villages further.

 - On Day 1, start at around 9 AM from Srinagar and you will reach Dawar by 4 PM where you will stay for the night.

 - On Day 2, travel all the way till Chakwali and return to Dawar by evening.

 - Spend your morning taking a stroll in the alley and travel back to Srinagar by evening.

 Mentioned below are some other tips that can be of help in visiting Gurez Valley.

 Mobile and Data Connectivity in Gurez

-Important thing that you need to remember however is that only postpaid connections work in the state of J&K. So if you were actually carrying a prepaid MTNL, BSNL or Jio phone, than it will be dead the moment you entered Kashmir.
+The important thing that you need to remember however is that only postpaid connections work in the state of J&K. So if you were actually carrying a prepaid MTNL, BSNL, or Jio phone then it will be dead the moment you entered Kashmir.